tjkendon/COMP-1502-2020-Assignment-2/Assignment2.md

    * `QuarterNote` returns 4.
 * You will probably want a helper method which translates the written music in the file useful note information.

 Finally you will need a main class which can prompt for the file name and player type, load it and play it back.
+The player type should be either the text or music player, and you can offer to let them both run at the same time.

 ## Exception Handling